luphysics/PyMODA/docs/developer-guide.md

 - It clearly marks a function as the entry-point of a separate process.
 - It calls `setup_matlab_runtime()` to prevent errors with `LD_LIBRARY_PATH` on Linux.
-- It ensures that the function returns None, since processes should add results to a queue instead of returning values.

 Example usage: